 These events aim to provide a platform for conversations to take place; conversations that build connections, allow for an exchange of ideas and inspire a vision for our future.

-See events for information on how to attend online.
 Stay tuned for more events in the series.

 Watch previous CityTalks